callum-hart/mono/docs/final_draft.md

 Color of .badge-light is overridden by .badge.

-Introducing negation removes the dependency on the cascade and the need to override.
+Introducing negation removes the reliance on the cascade and the need to override.

 .badge:not(.badge-light) {
   color: black;